perusio/drupal-with-nginx/README.md

       given IP address (server).
 Therefore the default server setting is **required**.

+      Another option, the one I've chosen here, is to move the `ssl_session_cache` directive to the http context setting.
+Of course the downside of this approach is that the `ssl_session_cache` settings are the same for **all** configured virtual hosts.

 ## Security Features

    1. The use of a `default` configuration file to block all illegal